INVESTOR NOTICE: Gossamer Bio, Inc. (GOSS) Investors with Substantial Losses Have Opportunity to Lead Investor Class Action– Hagens Berman

 The litigation is focused on the propriety of Gossamer’s disclosures about the Phase 3 PROSERA trial design, including its patient recruitment protocol and site-level monitoring.

-In the past, Gossamer has emphasized that serlutinib is a “potential first-in-class therapeutic[,]” which “represents the possibility of a multi-billion-dollar opportunity across multiple indications[.]”
+In the past, Gossamer has emphasized that seralutinib is a “potential first-in-class therapeutic[,]” which “represents the possibility of a multi-billion-dollar opportunity across multiple indications[.]”

 As recently as mid-November 2025, the company’s management cited the highly successful Merck Phase 3 STELLAR study of sotatercept for treating PAH.
 Gossamer’s management said, “if you look at their data, the best performing region was Latin America, and we have actually more patients coming from those same geographies and same sites.”
 Management also assured investors that “we have gone to the places where precedent studies have shown the greatest amount of efficacy, as well as having an entry criteria that is ensuring that we have patients who, we believe, will really show an improvement based upon, again background disease at week 24.”